 1. Create Oodles of Content

 Content marketing can inform, educate, or tell a story.
 The residual benefits of blogging can last virtually forever.
 Go nuts writing content by blogging, writing press releases and customer stories or case studies.
-Look at your WordPress website for ways that you can make the content more attention-grabbing, concise and effective.
+Look at your website for ways that you can make the content more attention-grabbing, concise and effective.
 By writing new blog posts 1-3 times a week, the search engines will index your site much more frequently.
 Also think about how you can use electronic versions of media to save on printing costs (i.e. PDF’s, online videos, Scribd, email newsletters).

 2. Maximize your Social Media Efforts